The change ID kpqxywon stays the same even if you:

 In jjj, code review is attached to solutions, not directly to changes.
 A solution may have one or more jj changes associated with it.
 Review requests and critiques are unified into a single model: critiques with a reviewer field.

 When you assign reviewers at solution creation (using --reviewer), jjj automatically creates review-type critiques for each reviewer.
-These critiques must be resolved (typically by addressing them with an LGTM comment) before the solution can be accepted.
+These critiques must be resolved (typically via jjj solution lgtm) before the solution can be approved.

 Comment Relocation